ioccc-src/winner/2001/herrmann1/README.md

             *
 ```

-and the return code will be 1.
+and the return code will be `1`.
 As you can see, the Turing machine
 moved over the `O`s, but when it arrived at the `I` (still in state
 start), the error occurred.

 Note that other kinds of errors can cause compilation to fail.
 If this happens, the build script will write the error message of
-gcc into a file called `error` and then exit.
+`gcc` into a file called `error` and then exit.

 ### What the build script does